segmentio/segment-docs/src/connections/destinations/catalog/google-tag-manager/index.md

 ---
-title: Google Tag Manager
+title: Google Tag Manager Destination
+rewrite: true
 ---

 [Google Tag Manager](https://support.google.com/tagmanager) (GTM) is a tag management system that allows you to quickly and easily update tags and code snippets on your website or mobile apps.
-Once the Tag Manager snippet has been added to your website or mobile app, you can configure tags via a web-based user interface without having to alter and deploy additional code.
+Once you add the Tag Manager snippet to your website or mobile app, you can configure tags using a web-based user interface without having to alter and deploy additional code.
 This reduces errors and frees you from having to involve a developer whenever you need to make changes.
-The {{integration.name}} Destination is open-source.
+The Google Tag Manager Destination is open-source.
 You can browse the code [on GitHub](https://github.com/segment-integrations/analytics.js-integration-google-tag-manager).

 This document was last updated on April 30, 2018.
-If you notice any gaps, outdated information or simply want to leave some feedback to help us improve our documentation, [please let us know!](https://segment.com/help/contact)
+If you notice any gaps, outdated information or simply want to leave some feedback to help us improve our documentation, [please let us know](https://segment.com/help/contact)!

 ## Getting Started

-{% include content/connection-modes.md %}
+{{>connection-modes}}

-1. From your Segment UI’s Destinations page click on "Add Destination".
+1. From your Segment UI's Destinations page click on "Add Destination".
-2. Search for "Google Tag Manager" within the Destinations Catalog and confirm the Source you’d like to connect to.
+2. Search for "Google Tag Manager" within the Destinations Catalog and confirm the Source you'd like to connect to.
 3. In your Segment UI's destination settings, enter your Container ID (note: it should start with "GTM-").
 You can find this in the Admin section of your [GTM dashboard](https://tagmanager.google.com/#/admin/).
 4. GTM will be loaded on any pages where your Segment snippet is initialized and `analytics.page` gets called in client-side Javascript.
 Once you've turned on GTM through Segment, you can use Segment `track` events to populate the GTM `dataLayer`.